Children's Museum offering free immunizations

-HOUSTON (KTRK) --The Children's Museum of Houston is offering free immunizations every Thursday in August.
+HOUSTON, Texas (KTRK) --The Children's Museum of Houston is offering free immunizations every Thursday in August.

-Children, 6 weeks to 18 years of age, who need immunizations will have the opportunity to receive free vaccinations.
+Children, six weeks to 18 years of age, who need immunizations will have the opportunity to receive free vaccinations.

 Texas Children's Hospital will administer back-to-school vaccinations to the first 150-children to arrive at the museum located at 1500 Binz Street, Houston, TX 77004.
 The event goes from 5 to 7 every Thursday in August.